bnguyen212/react-giphy/README.md

 Users visiting the website should be able to search for GIFs and see a list of results.
 The user should be able to expand a GIF and see its details (username, rating, anything you think could be relevant).

 ### Additional features to implement
-- Make your app as modular as possible.
-Try to use functional components where you can reuse them.
 - Sort the results by uploaded time and let the user choose if they prefer ascending or descending ordering.
 - Let the user favorite GIFs and list their favorites.
 The users should be able to retrieve their favorite GIFs even after refreshing the page.

 This project is pretty open ended in order to leave you some freedom to improve upon the base by focusing on what you like the most.